Therapists in Ohio

 Why filter by Ohio rather than a city like Columbus?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Ohio.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Ohio from Cincinnati to Cleveland!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Ohio.

 Will my therapist take insurance?